manuhabitela/drawingboard.js/README.md

 # drawingboard.js

-This is a simple canvas based drawing app that you can integrate easily on your website.
+This is a canvas based drawing app that you can integrate easily on your website.

 drawingboard.js consists of a blank canvas surrounded by a few UI elements that control it: